 Kids also learn creativity and critical thinking skills in the science classroom that are useful anywhere in life.

-If you have a jar, you can do these fun winter science experiments.
+If you have a jar, you can do these fun winter science experiments in jars.
 Kids of all ages will love these wintery science experiments.

 In just five seconds, kids can make ice!
 How does it work?
 In this experiment, kids learn about molecular bonds, the freezing point of water, and how crystals form.